zeek/zeek/doc/frameworks/broker.rst

 For those writing their own scripts which need new topic names, a suggestion would be to avoid prefixing any new topics/prefixes with "bro/" as any changes in scripts shipping with Bro will use that prefix and it's better to not risk unintended conflicts.
+Again, it's often less confusing to just re-use existing topic names instead of introducing new topic names.
+The typical use case is writing a cluster-enabled script, which usually just needs to route events based upon node classes, and that already has usable topics in the cluster framework.

 Connecting to Peers
 -------------------